-1) The Hearing Board will deliberate on all of the evidence that was presented and they may review the recording as needed.
-When Board members determine by informal consensus that their deliberations have been completed, the Presiding Officer will conduct a vote using secret ballots to find the student responsible or not responsible for a violation of academic honesty.
+1) The Hearing Board will deliberate on all of the evidence presented and may review the recording as needed.
+When Board members determine by informal consensus that their deliberations are complete, the Presiding Officer will conduct a vote using secret ballots to find the student responsible or not responsible for a violation of academic honesty.
 Ordinarily, this decision will be reached by majority vote.
-In cases where initial voting results in a tie, at their discretion, the Presiding Officer may exercise one of two options: they may either request additional discussion and deliberation among the four members of the Board, or they may suspend proceedings so that the Board Chair can review the case file/hearing record and cast a tiebreaking vote.
+In cases where initial voting results in a tie, at their discretion, the Presiding Officer may exercise one of two options: they may request additional discussion and deliberation among the members of the Board, or they may suspend proceedings so the Board Chair (or designated proxy) can review the case file/hearing recording and cast a tie-breaking vote.

-2) The standard of proof is preponderance of evidence, that is, if it is more likely than not that the alleged violation was committed.
+2) The standard of proof is preponderance of evidence, that is, if it is more likely than not that a student acted (or failed to act) in a way that amounts to either a warning letter or a policy violation.

-3) If the student is found not responsible (either by vote of the four original Hearing Board members or by vote that includes a tie-breaking vote cast by the Board Chair or appropriate proxy), no further information is revealed and the case is ended.
+3) If a student is found not responsible for either a warning letter or a policy violation (either by vote of original hearing board members or by vote that includes a tie-breaker cast by the Chair or appropriate proxy), no further information is revealed and the case is ended.

+4) If the student is found responsible for either a warning letter or a policy violation (either by vote of the original hearing board members and/or by vote that includes a tie-breaking vote cast by the Board Chair or designated proxy), the Presiding Officer will open an envelope provided by the Board Secretary to see if the student has any prior violations or warning letters in their confidential Board record.

+a.
+If the student has a prior violation or warning letter, the current hearing board must issue a finding for policy violation (misconduct) in the current case-as students may not be found responsible for warning letter behavior (i.e., an educational issue or failure to meet policy expectations through oversight) more than once.

-4) If the student is found responsible (either by vote of the four Hearing Board members or by vote that includes a tie-breaking vote cast by the Board Chair), the Presiding Officer will open an envelope provided by the Board Secretary to see if the student has had any prior responsible finding.
-If so, the Board will have the opportunity to review the file of the prior case or cases if they determine this information necessary for deliberation and selection of an appropriate sanction.
-The Hearing Board will then determine a sanction, consulting with the Chair as needed regarding interpretation of Sanctioning Guidelines as well as Board precedent.
-While Board members individually and collectively should have substantial input into the process, it is ultimately up to the Chair's discretion to approve sanctions (as it is the Chair's responsibility to oversee consistent application of policy).
-In cases where the Board Chair has substituted for one of the two faculty Board members and voted in the case, the Chair is recommended (though not formally required) to seek the advice of an outside proxy in making sanctioning decisions.
+b.
+The current Hearing Board will have the opportunity to review the file from any prior case(s) if they determine this information necessary for deliberation or for selecting appropriate sanction(s) in the current case.
+The Hearing Board will determine a sanction, consulting with the Chair of the Board as needed regarding fair interpretation of Sanctioning Guidelines as well as consistency with Board precedent.

+c.
+While Board members should have substantial input in the process, both individually and collectively, it is ultimately up to the Chair's discretion to approve sanctions (because it is the Chair's duty to oversee fair and consistent application of policy).
+If the Board Chair has substituted for one of the two faculty Board members and voted as to responsibility, it is recommended (not formally required) for the Chair to seek the advice of an outside proxy such as the Deputy Chair in selecting appropriate sanction(s).

 5) If the final vote is tied at the hearing for an undergraduate student, the Chair will be informed immediately and they will cast the deciding vote at their earliest opportunity, after reviewing the case file and (as needed) the hearing recording.
-If a responsible finding is reached, the Hearing Board will reconvene to determine a sanction (with the option to include the Chair during deliberations as needed).
+If a responsible finding is reached, the Hearing Board will reconvene to determine a sanction (with the option to include the Chair during their deliberations as needed).
 Board members may reconvene over email; at Chair's discretion (e.g., in cases where the Board members are at an impasse), they may be required to reconvene on Zoom or in person.